Chas, Maharashtra: Administration and Politics

 Mr. Sachin Bhor Patil of Nationalist Congress Party is a youth leader for Shirur (Lok Sabha constituency).

 Shri.
 Balasaheb G. Shekhar, a retired IPS officer, is a resident of Chas.
 Previously, Mr. Shekhar served as DIG, Nashik and Additional Commissioner of Police (Crime) in Navi Mumbai.

 His daughter, Janhavi Shekhar Patil, is currently serving as an Indian Police Service (IPS) officer.
 She completed her schooling in Nashik before pursuing a degree in civil engineering from Pune.

 Deputy Commissioner (Education), Mrs. Vasundhara Barve, and Deputy Commissioner (General Administration) are residents of Chas.

+In February 2026, Mrs. Preeti Pravin Thorat won the Pune Zilla Parishad polls, which were held after a nine-year interval.
+She is the new member from Kalabh Chandoli.